Previous page (Compactness) | Contents | Next page (Summary) |

 Remark

 In fact, a metric space is compact if and only if it is sequentially compact.
-The proof that sequentially compact implies comact is harder.
+The proof that sequentially compact comact is harder.